-- BBII completed the remaining short-circuit tests on April 5, 2024. - End-to-end live-run testing of the entire alignment was conducted on April 27-28, 2024. - TASI staff took over the isolation responsibilities for the energized OCS in Segments 3 and 4 on October 1, 2023, and subsequently, for the remainder of the alignment.
+- End-to-end live-run testing of the entire alignment was conducted on April 27-28, 2024. - TASI staff took over the isolation responsibilities for the energized OCS in Segments 3 and 4 on October 1, 2023, and subsequently, for the remainder of the alignment.